Is your social media strategy succeeding in growing your online following and bringing you new customers?

 Tip: Conversions are one of the most important metrics to track as they directly impact your bottom line.
-While it's nice to have lots of followers, impressions, and shares, these don't really count for anything if they're not also resulting in an increase in conversions.
+While it's nice to have lots of followers, impressions, and shares, these don't really count for anything if they're not also increasing conversions.

 Your click-through rate is a percentage showing how many people click through to your website after viewing a particular piece of content.
-Posts with a lot of click-throughs are ones that are likely to result in a higher number of conversions.
+Posts with a lot of click-throughs are likely to result in a higher number of conversions.

-If you're running ads on social media, it's particularly important to pay attention to your click-through rate.
+If you're running ads on social media, it's essential to pay attention to your click-through rate.
 A high click-through rate means your ad is performing effectively.

-If you provide any customer service through your social media accounts, you need to keep track of your response rate.
-If messages are going unanswered, that's going to cause issues like frustrating customers or losing you potential sales.
+If you provide any customer service through your social media accounts, you need to track your response rate.
+If messages are going unanswered, that will cause issues like frustrating customers or losing your potential sales.